Marketing

 Why the human is still essential here

-A marketer must choose the right sources and questions, validate claims and citations, interpret what matters for the market and audience, and convert the research into strategic decisions.
+A marketer must choose the right sources and questions, validate claims and citations, interpret what matters for the market and audience, decide which ideas are worth pursuing, and convert the research into strategic decisions.

 How people use this